RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Rock Band/Rock Band.md

 		switch costume to [not hit v]
 	```

-	The code block for changing the costume is in the `Looks` {.blockpurple} section.
+	The code block for changing the costume is in the `Looks` {.blocklooks} section.

 + When clicked, your drum should now change costumes, to look like it's been hit, and then change back again.